Gematsam-X/InteractivePerTab/README.md

 ## License

-This project is available under the MIT license.
+This project is available under the MIT license with an original-author-attribution required.
+The original author is Gionatan Venturi - Gematsam X.
 See the [LICENSE](LICENSE) for further details.